foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 Mod Organizer 2 and other mod managers exist to manage the contents of the **data folder**.
 They do not, however, control the **root folder**.

 SKSE is not a mod as such.
 It is a modder's resource and a framework.
-Almost all parts of SKSE must be installed into the **root folder** which cannot be done through Mod Organizer 2.
+Almost all parts of SKSE must be installed into the **root folder** which is exactly why it cannot be installed through Mod Organizer 2.

 ## Installing SKSE